Ben435/learning-hotwire/README.md

 **The Bad**

-* Its just server rendered templates, with a bunch of fixes
+* It seems to still just be server rendered templates, with a bunch of fixes
     * Still ties your frontend to your backend BFF
     * Still got issues maintaining state between navigations
-    * Still hard to do complex stuff (eg: extensive form validation, widgets that stay independent of user journey, highly dynamic components)
+    * Still hard to do complex frontend stuff (eg: extensive form validation, widgets that stay independent of user journey, highly dynamic components)

 **Verdict**